tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/Splodge(WIP).md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Sun Mar  6 10:38:46 2022 -- 1 IP address (1 host up) scanned in 812.20 seconds
 ```

+According to the Nmap scan results, the http service running at 80 port has Git repository files.